Nepal Opens 97 Himalayan Peaks for Free Climbing

 Nepal has taken a big step to promote mountaineering in less-visited areas.
-The government has announced that 97 Himalayan peaks in Karnali and Sudurpaschim provinces will now be open for free climbing permits for the next two years.
+The government has announced that 97 Himalayan peaks in Karnali and Sudurpaschim provinces will now be open for free climbing permits for two years, from Nepal’s fiscal year 2025/26 through mid-2027.
 These peaks, located in the far western part of the country, offer some of the most remote and stunning landscapes in the Himalayas.

 The decision is part of a new tourism strategy to attract more international climbers, reduce crowding on Mount Everest, and bring economic benefits to communities that have so far seen very little from Nepal’s mountaineering industry.